k. Provisions, Contingent Liabilities and Contingent Assets

 iii) Loans or Advances

-The Company has granted loan to Chief Financial Officer of the Company.
+The Company has received the complete repayment of loan from Chief Financial Officer of the Company.
 (Refer note 5B)

 iv) Capital Work-in-Progress (CWIP) ageing schedule/ completion schedule